 - Section A, which involves upgrading I-240 (as well as interchanges at Brevard, Amboy and Haywood roads) – from the I-26/I-240 interchange with I-40 to the I-240 interchange with Patton Avenue – west of the French Broad River

-- Construction of the interstate on new location from the Patton Avenue interchange north for 2.6 miles across the French Broad River, tying into US 19/23/70 south of Broadway Street (S.R.
-1781).
-The project length from the I-40 interchange to Broadway Street is 6.9 miles.
+- Section B, which includes building the interstate on a new location from the Patton Avenue interchange north across the French Broad River, tying into U.S. 19/23/70 south of Broadway

 News and Updates